Haax9/WaybackPDF/README.md

 ## Description

 Small python tool used to recover and download archived PDF files for a given domain name.
 It uses the "Wayback Machine" from archive.org.
 This tool is based on this <a href="https://openfacto.fr/2020/04/19/recuperer-des-fichiers-pdf-en-masse-sur-archive-org/" target="_blank" rel="noopener">OpenFacto research</a> and heavily inspired by <a href="https://twitter.com/yannguegan" target="_blank" rel="noopener">@yannguegan's</a> work.
-His first uploaded script it not reacheable anymore and was lacking some verifications on the gathered files, causing errors.
+His first uploaded script is not reacheable anymore and was lacking some verifications on the gathered files, causing errors.
 These are the two reasons I recoded the tool and uploaded it.

 ## Prerequisite